-For information about server section parameters, see database server parameters.
+For information about server section parameters, see the Database Server Parameter Reference.

 3.2.1 Configuration Parameter Reference

 In the table that follows:

 - Parameters set in the [BART] section are applicable to all BART managed database servers. - Parameters set in the Server section are applicable only to the specific server; the Server parameter setting overrides the [BART] section setting.